liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

         assetEntryLocalService.updateVisible(Song.class.getName(), song.getSongId(), false);

-4. Reindex the new entity.
+4. Reindex the entity.
 Again, we accomplished this same goal in the `moveSongToTrash()` service method from the *Moving Entries to the Recycle Bin* section.
-You must reindex each individual song in the album so they're searchable.
+Since we've modified the visibility of the song entity, we must reindex each individual song in the album so they're searchable.
 The code snippet for this is found below:

         Indexer indexer = IndexerRegistryUtil.nullSafeGetIndexer(Song.class);

         indexer.reindex(song);

-Once these components are configured for the songs, you can click inside the trashed album and view the trashed songs.
+Once these components are implemented for the songs, you can click inside the trashed album and view the trashed songs.
 You also have the option to restore and delete the songs.
 Notice that we didn't create this UI; it was all generated by the portal framework.
 You only need to tell the portal that the parent entity